 You can reach him at firstname.lastname@example.org.

 Alan Poon - BTL Sports Ltd.

 BTL Sports is located in Midtown Plaza, at the corner of Midland and Sheppard.
-Alan has spent the past 10 years coaching people to improve their swimming and tennis abilities.
+Alan has spent more than 10 years coaching people to improve their swimming and tennis abilities.
 He prefers a swimsuit to a whistle, unlike some coaches.
 He thinks that getting into the pool is the best way to demonstrate correct form.